-There are no budget and financial implications of receiving the 2012 Audit Plan or receiving and signing the Pre-Audit Planning Letter.
+There are no budget and financial implications of receiving the 2015 Audit Plan or receiving and signing the Pre-Audit Planning Letter.

 The Audit plan is heavily dependent on staff resources from both Financial Services as well as other City divisions for financial statement preparation.
-The 2012 audit fees for the City and all its local boards and agencies are estimated to be \$197,400, plus HST.
+The 2015 audit fees for the City and all its local boards and agencies are estimated to be \$214,320 plus HST.
+Sufficient funding is included in the 2015 Operating Budget for these fees.